 This article has been reviewed by licensed insurance industry expert, Moshe Fishman.

 “An ounce of prevention is worth a pound of cure.”
 These are important words to live by, especially if you own or rent a home.
-The Boy Scouts summed up this sentiment even more succinctly with their motto, “Be Prepared.”
-For homeowners, the first step to protecting your investment and your family is to be prepared.
+The Boy Scouts summed up this sentiment even more succinctly with their motto, “Be Prepared.” if you own a car that you’re not using much, now’s an excellent time to sell or trade your car online to ensure you get top dollar.
 By following the tips below, you can help prevent common fire, electrical, and plumbing hazards in your home.

 In the event of a fire in your home, every second counts.
 Smoke detectors are essential for alerting your family to the hazard and giving them time to escape.
 However, not every home has enough working smoke detectors.
 When installing them in your home, a good rule of thumb to follow is to have an alarm on every level of your home, one in every bedroom, and one in every room where people sleep.
 Don’t place them next to vents or ceiling fans as this could reduce their effectiveness.

 Evaluate your smoke alarms biannually to ensure they’re working properly and replace the batteries.
 A simple way to remember when it’s time to check your alarms is during daylight saving time.
 Also, consider investing in smart-technology options like Google Nest Protect which provides real-time monitoring of potential hazards.

 Fire extinguishers are your first line of defense against keeping a fire from spreading in your home.
 As with smoke alarms, you should have one on each level of your house.
 Place them in easily accessible areas where household fires commonly start: the kitchen, near heat sources, and the garage.
 Know how to use a fire extinguisher and replace them every ten years.